jon6fingrs/ghostboard/README.md

 ---

 ## Reverse Proxy Configuration

+As of v3.2.0, this part is largely obsolete.
+One can simply point a reverse proxy to port 80 on the container and make sure websockets are enabled and it should work.

 Ghostboard can function behind a reverse proxy, requiring only a single exposed port for both HTTP and WebSocket traffic.
 To configure your reverse proxy: